-‘Earth Food Life’ is a number of limited edition preserve collections inspired by the 2018 exhibition titled ‘The land we live in, the land we left behind’ at Hauser & Wirth in Somerset, UK, here I left a selection of my ‘Ash panel’ bookmarks to be given to visitors.
+‘Earth Food Life’ is a number of limited edition preserve collections inspired by the 2018 exhibition titled ‘The land we live in, the land we left behind’ at Hauser & Wirth in Somerset, UK.
+At which, I left a selection of my ‘Ash panel’ bookmarks to be given to visitors.
 I find myself revisiting this exhibition now and then.
 The art in this show, particularly items that reflected the way earlier settlers to the USA produced, processed and preserved the food they needed.
 Im interested in how this kind of making, including process finished items are depicted in an artistic format, and which formed, and informed that gallery exhibition.

 Above: A simple everyday Bread and Butter Chutney

 Above: A more decadent Fig and wine preserve. (note the limited edition numbering)

 Home grown apples and plums, picked and ready for making

 The fire ash bookmarks (over 900) mentioned earlier.
 Some of which I left for visitors to take from the honesty shop at ‘The land we live in, the land we left behind’ exhibition at Hauser & Wirth, in Somerset, UK.